094459/newsletter-oss-projects/README.md

 [vscode-on-ec2-for-prototyping](https://aws-oss.beachgeek.co.uk/3lo) This repository introduces how to access and use VSCode hosted on EC2 from a browser.
 The connection is made via Session Manager, so IAM permissions are used for authentication.
 The access destination will be localhost.
 Please note that this repository does not introduce connecting from your local VSCode to an EC2 instance via Remote SSH. (#186)

+**wide-logger**

+[wide-logger](https://aws-oss.beachgeek.co.uk/3pi) is a canonical wide logger that is built to gather key, value pairs and then flush them all to the console in a single log message.
+This does not replace your existing detailed debug logging, it is an addition.
+All logs emitted by the Wide Logger will be prefixed by WIDE so you can quickly and easily find them or use filtered subscriptions to record these in a single place for easy searching and correlation. (#191)

 ### Governance & Risk

 **appfabric-data-analytics**